genuinetools/bpfd/README.md

     Data             map[string]string
     ContainerRuntime proc.ContainerRuntime // Filled in after the program is run so you don't need to.
     ContainerID      string                // Filled in after the program is run so you don't need to.
+    Program          string                // Filled in after the program is run so you don't need to.
 }
 ```